BillRaymond/agile-in-action-minima/_posts/2023-04-04-empowering-your-workforce-as-citizen-developers.md

 **Speaker:** Welcome to the Agile in Action Podcast with Bill Raymond.
 Bill will explore how business disruptors are adopting agile techniques to gain a competitive advantage in this fast-paced technology driven market.

 **Bill Raymond:** Hi and welcome to the podcast.
-Today, I'm joined by Phil Simon, probably the world's leading independent expert on technology and collaboration.
+Today, I'm joined by Phil Simon, Hi, Phil.

-**Bill Raymond:** Hi, Phil.
 How are you today?

 **Phil Simon:** Hey Bill, thanks for having me on.
 How are you?